ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/01_exercises/04_variables/README.md

 ## Task 04.03 - Inspiration

 Find one code example that inspires you.
+You can use, e.g., the collections that are listed in [Script 02 - Setup: Resources and Community](../../02_scripts/ccfb_ss23_02_setup_script.md#resources-and-community).
 Explain briefly what you like about the example.

 *Submission*: Add a link to the example and your explanation as text in your OwnCloud file.